ZhaoJiaxin107/UStudy/README.md

 * Go back to top

 * Judge whether the phone number and password of the local storage exist.
-If both of them exist, it will display the login and personal center; if one of them does not exist, the status will be not logged in and the login and registration will be displayed
+If both of them exist, it will display the login and personal center; if one of them does not exist, the status will not be logged in and the login and registration will be displayed

 #### Registration page

-* If the input box is empty, you will be prompted to enter the corresponding content
+* If the input box is empty, user will be prompted to enter the corresponding content

-* Regular judgment mobile phone number, if wrong, alert format is not correct, otherwise alert correct
+* Regular judgment phone number, if it is wrong, alert format is not correct, otherwise alert correct

 * The password is divided into three levels: low, medium and high.
 If it is wrong, alert format is incorrect, and if it is correct, alert low, medium and high